IgniteUI/indigo-design-docfx/en/components/list-item.md

 ---
 title: List Item - Design System Component
-_description: The List Item Component Symbol is used to display information and possible actions to it.
+_description: The List Item Component is used to display information and possible actions to it.
-_keywords: Design Systems, Design Systems UX, UI kit, Figma, Figma to Angular, Export code from Figma, Figma to HTML, Figma UI kits, Sketch, Ignite UI for Angular, Sketch to Angular, Angular, Angular Design System, Export code from Sketch, Design Kits for Angular, Sketch HTML, Sketch to HTML, Sketch UI kits, Adobe XD, Adobe XD to Angular, Export code from Adobe XD, Adobe XD to HTML, Adobe XD UI kits
+_keywords: Design Systems, Design Systems UX, UI kit, Figma, Figma to Angular, Export code from Figma, Figma to HTML, Figma HTML, Figma UI kits, Sketch, Ignite UI for Angular, Angular, Angular Design System, Design Kits for Angular
 ---

 # List Item